PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ### Repl.it is NOT a web server for you to "deploy" applications!

 Repl.it is not meant to serve up applications and web pages.
-Trying to use it that way will not ressult in satisfactory results.
+Trying to use it that way will not result in satisfactory results.
 It's simply too slow and too technical of an interface for trying to "deploy" using it.
 PySimpleGUIWeb isn't a great choice in serving web pages.
-It's purpose is more to build a GUI that runs in a browser.
+Its purpose is more to build a GUI that runs in a browser.

 ## Macs

-It's surprising that Python GUI code is completely cross platform from Windows to Mac to Linux.
+It's surprising that Python GUI code is completely cross-platform from Windows to Mac to Linux.
 No source code changes.
 This is true for both  PySimpleGUI and PySimpleGUIQt.

-Historicly, PySimpleGUI using tkinter have struggled on Macs.
+Historically, PySimpleGUI using tkinter has struggled on Macs.
 This was because of a problem setting button colors on the Mac.
-However, two events has turned this problem around entirely.
+However, two events have turned this problem around entirely.

 1. Use of ttk Buttons for Macs
 2. Ability for Mac users to install Python from python.org rather than the Homebrew version with button problems

 It's been a long road for Mac users with many deciding to use PySimpleGUIQt so that multi-colored windows could be made.
-It's completely understandable to want to make attractive windows that utilitize colors.
+It's completely understandable to want to make attractive windows that utilize colors.

 PySimpleGUI now supports Macs, Linux, and Windows equally well.
 They all are able to use the "Themes" that automatically add color to your windows.